 Special Project Coordinator

 Christy has been an employee with Henry Ford Health System since 2003.
-She was an Emergency Room Technician for 10 ½ years at HF Wyandotte Hospital, while studying Mortuary Science, completing her apprenticeship in 2005.
+She was an Emergency Room Technician for 10 ½ years at Henry Ford Wyandotte Hospital, while studying Mortuary Science, completing her apprenticeship in 2005.
 Christy graduated with honors, receiving her Bachelor of Science in Health Services Administration from Baker College.
 Christy transitioned to Henry Ford Hospital obtaining a position in the Graduate Medical Education (GME) Department as a Human Resource Advocate for residents and fellows in sixteen different professional programs.
 Her human resource function for each resident and fellow included: coordination of benefits, salary distribution, promotions, leave of absence (LOA) and terminations.
 She was also responsible for submitting and reviewing license applications to the State of Michigan, Audited Licensing and Regulatory Affairs (LARA) for physician licensures and initiated all Visa processes through the Educational Commission for Foreign Medical Graduates (ECFMG).
 She was also the administrator for the Schwartz Center Rounds.
 Christy advanced her career by moving to the Corporate Office, One Ford Place as the Office Coordinator/Assistant Marketing Manager for Henry Ford ENHANCE, EAP.
-Christy many duties included coordinating referrals, database management, and billing.
-She was also responsible for running, distributing, collecting and monitoring all monthly, quarterly, annually reports.
+Christy’s many duties included coordinating referrals, database management, and billing.
+She was also responsible for running, distributing, collecting and monitoring all monthly, quarterly, annual reports.
 Christy maintains an updated CPR certification and is a certified notary.